CARTAvis/manual_source/source/analysis_tools.rst

      <source src="_static/carta_fn_stokesLinkedPlot.mp4" type="video/mp4">
    </video>

-Additional options to customize the plots in the Stokes analysis widget are provided in the settings dialogue which can be launched by clicking the "cog" icon at the top-right corner.
-With the options in the dialogue, users can configure the appearance of the profile plots and the scatter plot.
+Additional options to customize the plots in the Stokes analysis widget are provided in the settings dialog which can be launched by clicking the "cog" icon at the top-right corner.
+With the options in the dialog, users can configure the appearance of the profile plots and the scatter plot.
 Optionally, profile smoothing can be applied with the Smoothing tab (see section :ref:`profile_smoothing`).
 A shortcut button to the Smoothing tab can be found at the top-right corner of the Stokes analysis widget.

 .. raw:: html